• All Forms

 7. Have two witnesses present.
 Your witness must sign and date, and attest (swear) that they have been advised of what they are signing.

 8. Have the form notarized with a notary public.
-Most states require MPOAs to be notarized in order to become legally binding.
+Most states require MPOAs to be notarized to become legally binding.

 9. Distribute copies to your doctor, family, care facility, and attorney, if any.
-Once executed, the original document must be kept by your agent in order to act on your behalf.
+Once executed, the original document must be kept by your agent to act on your behalf.

 Business